ietf-wg-rpp/rpp-requirements/src/draft-ietf-rpp-requirements.md

 <!-- A> //SEE: [Issue #57](https://github.com/ietf-wg-rpp/rpp-requirements/issues/57) -->

-**A2.2** An extension for a Search API to allow for searching for objects in the registry database.
+**A2.2** An extension for a Search API to allow for searching for objects in the Registry database.
 Includes advanced search capabilities for object info request.

 <reference anchor="REST" target="http://www.ics.uci.edu/~fielding/pubs/dissertation/rest_arch_style.htm">